Bringing home a new puppy can be a time of total joy! But puppies also bring a lot of stress with them.

 Step 1: Manage the Situation

-Identify what sets your dog off.
+First, you’ll want to identify what sets your dog off.

 If the food bowl is a problem, feed the dogs in separate areas and pick up food bowls when they’re done eating.
 If sharing the couch is a problem, don’t let both dogs on the couch at once.